neutrinofoundation/neutrino-digital-currency/doc/unit-tests.md

-Compiling/running neutrinocoind unit tests
+Compiling/running neutrinod unit tests
 ------------------------------------

-neutrinocoind unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.
+neutrinod unit tests are in the `src/test/` directory; they use the Boost::Test unit-testing framework.

 To compile and run the tests:

 	cd src
-	make -f makefile.unix test_neutrinocoin  # Replace makefile.unix if you're not on unix
+	make -f makefile.unix test_neutrino  # Replace makefile.unix if you're not on unix
-	./test_neutrinocoin   # Runs the unit tests
+	./test_neutrino   # Runs the unit tests

 If all tests succeed the last line of output will be:
 `*** No errors detected`